 For the database server and the client application to communicate successfully, you must establish the appropriate GLS locales for your environment.
 A GLS locale name identifies the language, territory, and code set that you want your IBM Informix product to use.
-For the syntax of the components of locale names, see "CLIENT_LOCALE" on page 2-5.
+For the syntax of the components of locale names, see "CLIENT\LOCALE" on page 2-3.

 IBM Informix product use the locale name to find the corresponding locale files.
 A locale file is a runtime version of the locale information.
 The locale name must correspond to a GLS locale file in a subdirectory of the Informix installation directory (which INFORMIXDIR specifies) called gls.
-For more information on GLS locale files, see Appendix A, "Managing GLS Files."
+For more information on GLS locale files, see Appendix A, "Managing GLS Files," on page A-1.